Bendlerblock: Use in filming

 The Ministry of Defence as proprietor tends to restrict access to the Bendlerblock, due to its historical significance and lingering sensitivities about Germany's role in World War II.
 Filming permission was first granted in 2003 to a TV studio for the filming of Stauffenberg, starring Sebastian Koch.
 It was awarded with the Deutscher Fernsehpreis.

 The Ministry hesitated to grant permission for filming scenes of the Tom Cruise-starred movie Valkyrie about the 20 July Plot, especially a re-enactment of the execution on the original location.
 However, permission was eventually granted, and filming took place.
 (The movie was primarily photographed in and around Berlin, with some African and other scenes filmed in California.)
 Director Bryan Singer led the film crew in a minute of silence before filming began, in honour of those who were killed on the site in 1944.
-The film was also criticised for factual inaccuracies, e.g. by Stauffenberg's son Berthold.